-Special thanks are due to Erin O'Day-Frye, Carly Masiroff, and Tiffany Hrach in the Learning Commons, Rebecca Dickinson and Teresa Pratt, formerly of the Learning Commons, Terry Bensel, Associate Provost for the Allegheny Gateway and Director of the FS Program, Alexis Hart, Director of Writing in the FS Program and Director of the First Year Experience, and to several generations of department and program chairs, for their work on this handbook.
+Special thanks are due to the following individuals for their work on this year's handbook: Erin O'Day-Frye, Shirley Cronin, the department and program chairs, and Tami Lakins for heading the transfer advising pathway project.
 We view this document as a work in progress, one that should evolve and change to best meet the needs of advisors at Allegheny.
 As such, we welcome your feedback and advice on how to make this a more useful resource.

-Ian Binnington Dean of Curriculum and Registrar
+Binnington mer Dean of Curriculum and Registrar and current Dean for Student Success